tanushree555/Calculator/README.md

 # Calculator
-It has been created gui Tkinter in python
+It has been created using gui Tkinter in python
 You can perform basic operation such addition,subtraction,multiplication,division,finding square root and square of a number.